vgeorgiev90/Rust_projects/dnsExfil/README.md

  - DNS client is running as a process, with a configurable sleep timer, default value is 5 seconds

+ - DNS server's address can also be configured dynamically while the client is running.

 ## Limitations
  - The DNS server is making use of rust's dns-server crate which is using UDP as a transport protocol, messages are limited to 512 bytes (RFC), however data is split into chunks so this is not that big limitation